 Like many photographers, my passion for photography started when I was very young.
 While standing next to my father in the darkroom, I felt a sense of wonder as I watched his images magically appear in the developing tray.
 That is what I feel, even today, whenever I take the time to really see what surrounds me.

-Almost 30 years of experimenting with the specialized technique of light painting* has given me the ability to show subjects in a "different light" so that viewers can appreciate them in an unexpected way.
+Over 30 years of experimenting with the specialized technique of Light Painting* has given me the ability to show subjects in a "different light" so that viewers can appreciate them in an unexpected way.
 This light is meticulously applied in each image and is very sculptural in nature.

 My process elevates and reinforces the notion that discarded objects can have an extraordinary beauty.
 I am drawn to things that are rich in texture and surface quality, often turning to natural subjects.
 In combining these natural elements with man-made objects, I explore their relationships.